Crozet House

 Crozet House, also known as the Curtis Carter House, is a historic home located in Richmond, Virginia.
-It was built in 1814, and was originally built as a two-story, five bay, "L"-shaped brick house over a raised basement in the late-Federal style.
-It obtained its present "U"-shape after the addition of an east wing to the rear of the house.
+It was built in 1814, and was originally built as a two-story, five-bay, L-shaped brick house over a raised basement in the late-Federal style.
+It obtained its present U shape after the addition of an east wing to the rear of the house.
 It was built by Curtis Carter, a local brick mason and contractor.
+Claudius Crozet, a prominent engineer and educator, purchased the house in 1828 and lived there until 1832.
+His occupancy of the property gave the building its common name.

 The architecture firm of Marcellus Wright Jr. maintained offices in Crozet House.
 It was listed on the National Register of Historic Places in 1972.